tannerdolby/tannerdolby.com/src/writing/add-search-using-data-attr.md

 <h2 class="post-heading">Conclusion</h2>

 I'm using this functionality for my websites [search feature](/search/) if you wanna see it in action.
 I would like to improve upon this by adding more data attributes to allow the search query to compare text in the blog posts preview or other data.
 Potentially introducing weights for search queries where if the title and preview text both contain a match, then the logic will place title matches higher than preview text.
+Thanks for reading.
 Stay tuned!